-The CFA charter is a great career enhancer in the right industries and when utilized to its full potential.
-Although it is challenging to attain, if you are well prepared, it is perfectly possible and will significantly boost your career.
+The CFA charter is a great career enhancer in the right industries, and when utilized to its full potential.
+Although it is challenging to attain, if you are well prepared with a good study plan, it is perfectly possible and will significantly boost your career.

-That said, does CFA help get you a job in general, or in a particular finance industry?
+That said, does CFA help you get you a job or guarantee one?

 No. A CFA charter does not equal to a job.
 Much as we’d like it to.
 But there are things you can do to increase its job-hunting potential.
 The CFA charter is NOT a magic bullet to get you your ‘dream job’.
 No qualification is.